The Final Result

 Buddy Tracking

-Let friends compete in real time, adding a layer of social challenge and fun to skiing and snowboarding
+This feature allowed friends to compete in real time, adding a fun social challenge to the sport.

 Virtual Remote